 Find your local Hospital Radio station at www.media.info

 Can you make a difference?

 Bedrock Radio is unique, we’re a ‘Community Health‘ radio station serving East London and South Essex (and immediate surrounding areas) serving three NHS Trusts and over ten hospitals & units, plus many more clinics.

 Our volunteers have come from across London & Essex Including; Havering, Hackney, Barking & Dagenham, Redbridge, Brentwood, Chingford, Waltham Forest, Epping Forest & even as far as Southend-On-Sea!

 Bedrock Radio are always adapting to embrace latest technologies resulting in modern studios and encouraging volunteers to boost their communication skills to outreach to our community and encourage local people to listen.

 Our charitable objective allows us to entertain patients in hospital, but to also outreach the wider health community (For the social inclusion of outpatients, staff, community care etc.) in order to promote the benefits of a healthy lifestyle.

-Bedrock Radio gets involved with our community, attending loads of events from school fetes, festivals, town shows plus more.
+Bedrock Radio gets involved with our community, attending events from school fetes, festivals, town shows plus more.